Semaglutide vs Tirzepatide

 | Category | Weight Loss | Weight Loss |

-| Primary Use | Type 2 diabetes and chronic weight management | Type 2 diabetes and chronic weight management |
+| Primary Use | Type 2 diabetes, chronic weight management, and MASH | Type 2 diabetes, chronic weight management, and obstructive sleep apnea |

 | Weight Loss % | 15% | 22.5% |

-| Monthly Cost | $1,000 - $1,400/mo | $1,100 - $1,500/mo |
+| Monthly Cost | $1,000 - $1,400/mo | $1,100 - $1,100/mo |

 | Administration | Subcutaneous injection | Subcutaneous injection |